 Ultimately, working with a Life Coach should have you feeling empowered, good, and supported in your life in a way that just makes sense.
 And if you happen to run into your coach one day on the street you will feel proud to show him/her off as a huge advocate for your success in life!

 Coaches trained at The Centre For Applied Neuroscience (CAN) learn the principles of neuroscience, psychology, yoga and mindfulness to explore and question what they know about themselves.
 Knowledge is a powerful tool to getting the most out of ourselves and our life.
-Practicing these skills on a personal level provides a deep understanding, while practicum hours provide the means to help others.
+Practicing these skills on a personal level provides a deep understanding, while peer coaching, volunteer registry sessions and practicum hours provide the means to help others.

-After completing the NeuroPsychoidiology (NPI) Life Coach Training Program, those deciding to implement what they have learned into a coaching practice are required to take a Coach In Training (CIT) Program.
+After completing the CAN Life Coach Training Program, students are required to take a Coach In Training (CIT) Program.
 Part of this CIT program includes practicum hours, which involves working 1-on-1 with new clients and applying the techniques learned during the course work in real coaching sessions, beyond those that are done during the training sessions.

-1: The coaching practicum gives clients an opportunity to use coaching services in a way that is more financially accessible.
-The client is guaranteed 3 sessions with the coach at the practicum rates, after which time the client can either continue with the coach at the regular fee or switch to another coach-in-training to maintain the same fee schedule.
+2: The coaching practicum (refinement of skills after course completion) gives clients an opportunity to use coaching services in a way that is more financially accessible.
+The client is guaranteed 3 sessions with the coach at the practicum rates (this rate is specific to the coach’s education and experience, but is a reduction from the full fee they will charge upon certification), after which time the client can either continue with the coach at the regular fee or switch to another coach-in-training.

-The CIT will email/call you to arrange your first coaching session.
+The student/CIT will email/call you to arrange your first coaching session.
 The mentor will be copied on the email correspondences.
+If this is a practicum session, you may also receive an invoice from the CIT upon booking with payment process details (due date and method of payment).

 Show up for your scheduled session and enjoy!